 Direct Save broadband fastest package vs BT, Sky, TalkTalk, and Virgin Media

 |Direct Save Superfast Fibre Broadband (63Mb)||BT Fibre 2 (67Mb)||Sky Broadband Superfast (59Mb)||TalkTalk Superfast Fibre (67Mb)||Virgin Media M350 (362Mb)|

-Last checked 03/20.
-Prices displayed above are the initial contract cost for new customers; price may increase after renewal.
-Cheapest price is the lowest monthly cost regardless of speed, fastest price is the fastest service available on Broadband Genie for the lowest cost.
+Last checked July 2020.
+Prices displayed above are the initial contract cost for new customers; the price may increase after renewal.
+Cheapest price is the lowest monthly cost regardless of speed, the fastest price is the fastest service available on Broadband Genie for the lowest cost.
 Does not include TV bundles or special offers.